Last updated: 2020 • 12 • 3

-The booming tourism industry has its positive effect on the economy and livelihood of the people by opening business and job opportunities, but it also has its negative impact.
+The booming tourism industry has a positive effect on the economy and livelihood of the people by opening business and job opportunities, but it also has a negative impact.

 A large part of Siargao, despite the many developments happening in some areas, is still undisturbed and unspoiled.
 For the touristy towns of General Luna, Del Carmen, and Soccoro, measures are being taken to lessen the impact of rising tourism-related activities on the island.
 Some of the businesses are taking the initiative to do their part in preserving the environment like using metal straws instead of plastic ones.
 Airline companies are making an effort too like Cebu Pacific’s initiative, the Juan Effect sustainable tourism campaign, encouraging everyJuan to do his or her part no matter how small that act is.

-Besides helping the local economy by purchasing things and availing services, you can also help to preserve the natural resources of the destination for the future generation.
-By simply bringing your own refillable water bottles, eco bags, and throwing your trash properly, you are already making a huge difference.
+Besides helping the local economy by purchasing things and availing of services, you can also help to preserve the natural resources of the destination for the future generation.
+By simply bringing your own refillable water bottles, eco-bags, and throwing your trash properly, you are already making a huge difference.

 For more information about this campaign, visit www.juaneffect.com.